keymanapp/keyman/developer/docs/help/reference/file-types/kps.md

 ### fonts.languagetechnology.org `flo:<id>`

 References a font by ID from fonts.languagetechnology.org.
 The resource must be resolved to a permanent URL.
-If the `<Name>` field is omitted, the compiler will return an error, reporting the URL it discovers, so the author should be able to paste that URL in.
+If the `<Name>` field is missing, the compiler will return an error, reporting the URL it discovers, so the author should be able to paste that URL in.